-We would like introduce you to George, the Dog Mentor.
-He has a very important job to do by supporting all members of our community; our pupils, our parents and our staff.
+We would like to introduce you to Flo, the Dog Mentor.
+She has a very important job to do by supporting all members of our community; our pupils, our parents and our staff.

 We have undertaken a significant amount of research and are aware of many benefits to having a school dog:

 - A calming effect on pupils, particularly those with behavioural or learning difficulties;